When ranked for bicycle accident safety and rideability, North Carolina ranks at number 23 on a list compiled by

 The impact of a bicycle with a vehicle can prove violent, especially when one or both are moving at a high rate of speed.
 Some of the most common scenarios include:

-- Cars pulling out from side streets and parking lots in front of you, leaving you no way of avoid a collision;
+- Cars pulling out from side streets and parking lots in front of you, leaving you no way to avoid a collision;

 - Vehicles turning directly into your path.
-This often happens at stop light, when you are stopped beside a vehicle and the light turns green;
+This often happens at stoplights, when you are stopped beside a vehicle and the light turns green;

 - Vehicles turning into your path while you are crossing an intersection, causing you to hit the vehicle or be thrown from your bike in an attempt to make a sudden stop;